cristoper/sinterbot/readme.md

 positional arguments:
   {derange,check,send,view}
-    derange             Read .config file to create a .deranged file containing a valid secret santa assignment.
+    derange             Read .config file and add derangement information to it.
     check               Check that the config file contains a valid derangement
     send                Send every santa an email with the name of their